ECCO-GROUP/ECCO-v4-Configurations/devel/fluxforced/README.md

 # Configurations for flux-forced runs
-The configurations can be used to conduct flux-forced runs that would produce results very similar to ECCO v4r3 or v5 (llc270) that use bulk-formula.
+The configurations can be used to conduct flux-forced runs that would produce results very similar to ECCO v4r3 or v5 (llc270) that uses bulk-formula.

 This README file describes how to conduct a flux-forced forward run that would produce results equivalent to ECCO v4r3 (llc90) or v5(llc270).